Lyros Review: The Shopify App That Fixes the SEO Problem Most Merchants…

 And yes, most of the time, professionals use the conventional manual method.

-You can consider it an option for shop owners who prefer manual upgrades but lack the required skills.
+Consider it an option for shop owners who prefer manual upgrades but lack the required skills.

 The biggest hurdle, however, is hiring experts, which can be pretty expensive.
 Additionally, you risk committing potentially detrimental errors during data transfer.

-Automated Upgrade: Magento1 to Magento 2
+Automated Upgrade: Magento 1 to Magento 2

 This automated option is a personal favorite to some users owing to its many benefits.